albertodeago/tetris-online/README.md

 # tetris-online
-A simple tetris game playable online via WebSocket.
-Toy project to learn about websocket and made because I always loved tetris.
+A multiplayer tetris game playable online via WebSocket with some addings to make the game a bit more funny.
+Toy project made to learn about websocket and because I always loved tetris.

 # Demo
 https://multiplayer-tetris-battle.herokuapp.com/index.html